MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/paypal.md

 ### Map the PayPal wallet payment method to a procesor payment method

 > [!NOTE]
 > Some of these steps leverage a new capability for supporting wallet payment methods.
-For more information on this feature, see [Wallet payment support](articles/commerce/wallets.md).
+For more information on this feature, see the [wallet payment support](wallets.md) topic.

 1. Go to **Retail and Commerce \> Channel Setup \> Payment methods \> Payment methods**.
 2. Select **New**.